P4/P5 Pie Chart (Fractions of Different Denominators)

 Click if above box appears blank

-Such composite figure questions are now common in Paper 1 of P6 prelim papers.
+Such questions are common in Section B and C of P4 exams and also in Paper 1 of P5 and P6 exams.

 Calculator usage is not allowed.